When will Hollywood give the world what it wants: Mel Gibson as Howard the Duck (in just makeup)?1 of 12

 It’s also worth mentioning that at one point, the Tom Cruise-led Iron Man had Quentin Tarantino in talks to direct but they couldn’t agree on numbers.

-Nicholas Cage as Superman11 of 12Nicholas Cage is perhaps the best known movie star that’s also a comics fan.
-His immense comics collection has become an item on Gawker and Entertainment Weekly, and he’s also done a few superhero movies – but what’s more interesting in some since is the movies he didn’t do.
+Nicolas Cage is perhaps the best known movie star that’s also a comics fan.
+His immense comics collection has become an item on Gawker and Entertainment Weekly, and he’s also done a few superhero movies – but what’s more interesting in some sense is the movies he didn’t do.

 1 of 12